Adithr123/pizza/readme.md

 *Keep in mind that this is still in progress, and I will keep updating.*

-*Please contact me with issues and feture requests*
+*Please contact me with issues and feature requests*a